Skip to main content

 transfer Anonymous-valid Anonymous-valid Encrypted Both parties verified; receipt encrypted

-KYC (topic 1) KYC (topic 1) 3-party to sender + receiver + escrow
+KYC (topic 1) KYC (topic 1) 3-party 3-party ECDH (no unilateral decryption)

 transferFrom Anonymous-valid Anonymous-valid Encrypted Spender verified; owner and recipient